Amin-MAG/My-Notes/TOTP.md

 HMAC-based one-time password (HOTP) is a one-time password (OTP) algorithm based on hash-based message authentication codes (HMAC).
 It is a cornerstone of the Initiative for Open Authentication (OATH).

-To establish TOTP authentication, the authenticator and authenticator must pre-establish both the [HOTP parameters](https://en.wikipedia.org/wiki/HMAC-based_One-time_Password_algorithm#parameters) and the following TOTP parameters:
+To establish TOTP authentication, the authenticator and the authenticated must pre-establish both the [HOTP parameters](https://en.wikipedia.org/wiki/HMAC-based_One-time_Password_algorithm#parameters) and the following TOTP parameters:

 Both the authenticator and the authenticated compute the TOTP value, then the authenticator checks whether the TOTP value supplied by the authenticated matches the locally generated TOTP value.
 Some authenticators allow values that should have been generated before or after the current time in order to account for slight [clock skews](https://en.wikipedia.org/wiki/Clock_skew), network latency, and user delays.